amitjha329/zenith-editor-monorepo/docs/workflows.md

 - Make sure version in `packages/zenith-editor/package.json` matches git tags
 - Use semantic versioning (e.g., 1.0.0, 1.1.0, 2.0.0)

+### Workspace dependency issues

+- The workflows use Node.js scripts instead of `pnpm version` to avoid conflicts with workspace dependencies
+- If you see "Unsupported URL Type workspace:" errors, the workflows have been updated to handle this automatically
+- Version bumping is done programmatically to ensure compatibility with monorepo structure

 ## 📝 Notes

 - All workflows use pnpm for faster, more reliable builds